Knowing how to trade Forex is great.

 Finally, given the above data, the forward expectancy can then be calculated to find the expected return from the buy and the sell-side.

 As shown above, stop distances have to work in terms of profit targets and the volatility levels in the market.

-It is better to manage risk through trade size (exposure) and diversifaction than relying on a stop losses.
+It is better to manage risk through trade size (exposure) and diversification than relying on stop losses.
 The Turtle method is a good case study in risk management that accounts for volatility.